For more info about Project Lives, visit the book site.

 A pier stretching out into the evening water.

-The photos taken by DOP clients and other residents of their communities reveal a new world.
+The photos taken by DOP clients and other residents of their communities and the probation process reveal a new world.
 Yet equally compelling are those resulting from photo shoots ranging from a ProAm tennis tournament in the Hamptons to music salons on the Upper West Side, and from Macy's Thanksgiving Day Parade to New York Fashion Week.

 It was the latter experience that gave participants the confidence to document their own lives.